How to Pay Your VAT Bill

 • Manage seasonal income fluctuations or unexpected expenses.

-At iwoca, we know from working with over 90,000 businesses just how important fast, transparent finance is to keeping your company on track.
+At iwoca, we know from working with over 150,000 businesses just how important fast, transparent finance is to keeping your company on track.
 That’s why we designed our Flexi-Loan to help you bridge the gap when cash flow is tight.

-• Control your borrowing: Only pay interest on the amount you draw down and repay early or overpay with no additional fees
+• Control your borrowing – only pay interest on the amount you draw down and repay early or overpay with no additional fees.

-FAQs About VAT payments
+FAQs about VAT payments

 1. How long do I have to pay my VAT bill?

-VAT bills are typically due quarterly and payments must reach HMRC’s account by the same day as your VAT return deadline.
+VAT bills are typically due quarterly, and payments must reach HMRC’s account by the same day as your VAT return deadline.
 Businesses on the Annual Accounting Scheme may have different deadlines.

 2. Can I pay my VAT bill with a credit card?